 Late disseminated Lyme disease symptoms can appear months or even years after infection.
 Symptoms in this later stage of infection are more severe and include:

 - Frank arthritis involves large joints (especially the knees), lasting for weeks or months in a given joint.

 The sample depends on the clinical presentations and may include blood, CSF, or scrapping from skin lesions.

-Isolation of B. burgdorferi can be done by culturing specimens like skin lesions, blood or CSF in special medium called BSK medium (Barbour-Stoenner-Kelly).
-Cultures are incubated at 34oC and examined under dark field microscope weekly for two months.
+Isolation of B. burgdorferi can be done by culturing specimens like skin lesions, blood, or CSF in a special medium called BSK medium (Barbour-Stoenner-Kelly).
+Cultures are incubated at 34oC and examined under a dark field microscope weekly for two months.

 it is the principal method of diagnosis of Lyme disease.
 In the first month of infection, both IgM and IgG are detected.
-As disease proceeds, IgM disappears and IgG response predominates.
+As the disease proceeds, IgM disappears and IgG response predominates.

-- Four-fold rise in titre at 2-3 weeks interval is more significant.
+- A four-fold rise in titer at 2-3 weeks intervals is more significant.

 - ELISA and western blot formats are available for separate detection of IgG and IgM.